CommunistMountain/BalanceModFork/README.md

 <ol>
     <li>console: Disabled console.</li>
     <li>dismissSound: The depressurization sound no longer plays when dismissing crew.</li>
-    <li>hackingDroneFix: Hacking drones do not explode mid-flight if Hacking system is depowered.
-(This setting is re-enabled in the Balance mod (or at least, I'm considering at the time of writing).)</li>
+    <li>hackingDroneFix: Hacking drones do not explode mid-flight if Hacking system is depowered.</li>
-    <li>repairDroneRecoveryFix: Drone Recovery Arm is not prevented from retrieving Hull Repair Drones that are still in the process of repairing your hull.
-(This setting is re-enabled in the Balance mod (or at least, I'm considering at the time of writing).)</li>
+    <li>repairDroneRecoveryFix: Drone Recovery Arm is not prevented from retrieving Hull Repair Drones that are still in the process of repairing your hull.</li>
     <li>surgeDrones: Drone distribution of Phase 2 Flagship Power Surge is not fixed to 2/2 Combat/Beam Drones on Easy, 3/3 on Normal, 4/3 on Hard.
 Each drone has a 50% chance of being either.</li>
 </ol>